citp/privacy-policy-historical/s/se/sec/securedatarecovery.com.md

-> *The following text is extracted and transformed from the securedatarecovery.com privacy policy that was archived on 2017-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171021171618id_/https%3A//www.securedatarecovery.com/legal/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the securedatarecovery.com privacy policy that was archived on 2019-01-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190131120301id_/https%3A//www.securedatarecovery.com/legal/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Secure Data Recovery Services

 [](https://privacy.truste.com/privacy-seal/validation?rid=03864380-17e1-4afa-ad44-e38afd827deb "TRUSTe Privacy Certification")

-**Effective Date: 6/6/2017**
+**Effective Date: 9/27/2018**

   * This privacy policy applies to www.securedatarecovery.com owned and operated by Secure Data Recovery Services.
-This privacy policy describes how Secure Data Recovery Services collects and uses the personal information you provide on our web site: www.securedatarecovery.com and our Services.
+This privacy policy describes how Secure Data Recovery Services collects and uses the personal information you provide on our web site: www.securedatarecovery.com, mobile app and our Services.
 The use of information collected through our service shall be limited to the purpose of providing the service for which the Client has engaged Secure Data Recovery Services.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.